some-natalie/some-natalie/_resources/graphql.md

 ### Add an issue or PR to a board

+Use the `id` field from the issue or PR query above as the `contentId` variable.
+The `projectId` variable is the UUID for the project board.

 ```graphql
 mutation ($projectId: ID!, $contentId: ID!) {
   addProjectV2ItemById(input: {projectId: $projectId, contentId: $contentId}) {